Knit cap: Other names and history

-Historically, the wool knit cap was an extremely common form of headgear for seamen, fishers, hunters and others spending their working day outdoors from the 18th century and forward, and is still commonly used for this purpose in the northern regions of North America, Europe, Asia, and other cold regions of the world.
+Historically, the wool knit cap was an extremely common form of headgear for seamen, fishers, hunters and others spending their working day outdoors from the 18th century onward and is still commonly used for this purpose in the northern regions of North America, Europe, Asia and other cold regions of the world.

 Being found all over the world where climate demands a warm hat, the knit cap can be found under a multitude of local names.
 In parts of the English-speaking world, this type of knitted hat is traditionally called a beanie.
 However, in parts of Canada and the US, the word 'beanie' can additionally be used to denote a different design of brimless cap, which is floppy and made up of joined panels of felt, twill, or other tightly woven cloth rather than being knitted.

-A knitted cap with ear flaps is often called a toboggan, or sherpa.
+A knitted cap with ear flaps is sometimes called a toboggan, or sherpa.
 The term toboggan is also sometimes used for knitted caps in Southern American English.

 Members of the United States military commonly refer to a knitted cap as a watch cap, as it is the headgear worn while "standing watch" on a ship or guard post.

 In Western Pennsylvania English (Pittsburghese), it is known as a tossle cap.
 It may also simply be called a winter hat.